Gayanukaa/Snake-Robot-Simulation/README.md

 </p>

 ## Summary🕐
-- Manual Motion Control: The current prototype utilizes user-controlled joint angles for movement, simulating the agility of natural snakes.
+- `Manual Motion Control`: The current prototype utilizes user-controlled joint angles for movement, simulating the agility of natural snakes.
-- Image Classification Integration: The robot analyzes captured images and video in real-time to identify potential casualties, enhancing its situational awareness.
+- `Image Classification Integration`: The robot analyzes captured images and video in real-time to identify potential casualties, enhancing its situational awareness using the Viola-Jones algorithm.
-- Solid foundation for future advancements: The project is a stepping stone for developing autonomous control algorithms and robust image classification systems.
+- `Solid foundation for future advancements`: The project is a stepping stone for developing autonomous control algorithms and robust image classification systems.

 ## Documentation📄
-The [project report](https://github.com/Gayanukaa/Snake-Robot-Simulation/blob/main/Documentation/Snake_Robot_for_Searching_Human_Casualties.pdf) provides detailed information on:
+The [`project report`](https://github.com/Gayanukaa/Snake-Robot-Simulation/blob/main/Documentation/Snake_Robot_for_Searching_Human_Casualties.pdf) provides detailed information on:
 - Hardware design considerations and process (SolidWorks)
 - Software development process (MATLAB & Simulink)
 - Image classification algorithms employed